WendyOkoli/Hosting-a-Static-Website-using-Cloudfront-and-S3-Bucket-private-/README.md

 ![Uncheck Public Access](/Images/Image3.png)

-- Leave all that settings on default.
-Scroll down and click on the create bucket.
+- Leave all every other settings on default.
+Scroll down and click on create bucket.

 ![Create Bucket](/Images/Image4.png)